You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 If you get this type of timeout error, try the following:

 - Click 'Connect' several times until it works.
+It may work 8 of 10 times.

 If changing this value did not solve your problem, reset the correction to zero otherwise you may never be able to connect.